-Loving-kindness doesn't have to end when you get up from meditation.
+Loving-kindness does not have to end when you get up from meditation.
 We can practice these wholesome thoughts while driving.
 Practice generosity by yielding to other drivers.
 Practice loving-kindness towards all beings in a traffic jam by not reacting with anger towards your fellow drivers.
 Practice patience at stop lights.
-When someone drives recklessly and cuts us off, practice compassion rather than getting angry.
+When someone drives recklessly and cuts us off, practice loving-kindness rather than getting angry and resorting to road-rage.
 The Buddha said that when the mind is free from unskillful states of mind, it becomes gladdened, joyful, tranquil, and focused.
 With continuous practice of loving-kindness, we can experience a greater degree of freedom in the heart and mind.